SketchUp Tags Batch Exporter -> DAE (Collada)

-Bulk Export - SketchUp Models to .FBX
+Bulk Export - SketchUp Models to .DAE

 This script selects everything in a SketchUp file, explodes the model, and then exports selections by tags to a .FBX file location of your choosing.